tomaszbiegacz/Arnible.MathModeling/README.md

 ## Lazy operations on derivatives

-Library can be helpful when calculating first and second derivative over combinations of functions with known derivatives.
+Library can be helpful when calculating first and second derivative over composition of functions with known derivatives.

 ```C#
 var d1 = new DerivativeValue(2, 3);